ObserveRTC/schemas/npm-lib/README.md

-sfuId | The generated unique identifier of the SFU callId | The callId the event belongs to transportId | SFU provided transport identifier mediaStreamId | Unique identifier of the Media stream the event is related to sctpStreamId | Unique identifier of the SCTP stream the event is related to sfuPadId | Unique identifier of the Sfu Pad the event is related to SSRC | The SSRC identifier of the RTP stream related to message | the human readable message of the event value | the value of the event attachments | attachment the event may created with
+sfuId | The generated unique identifier of the SFU callId | The callId the event belongs to transportId | SFU provided transport identifier mediaStreamId | Unique identifier of the SFU stream id the rtp pad belongs to mediaSinkId | Unique identifier of the SFU stream id the rtp pad belongs to sctpStreamId | Unique identifier of the SCTP stream the event is related to rtpPadId | Unique identifier of the Sfu Pad the event is related to message | the human readable message of the event value | the value of the event attachments | attachment the event may created with